dalesgit/logseq/pages/SD Training Dec 5.md

 	- Esther
 		- ![Hethcox verbatim.pdf](../assets/Hethcox_verbatim_1733345928943_0.pdf)
 			- PhD at UNC, from Spain, "queer"
-			- "Is there a word that
+			- "Is there a word that comes to mind ...
+			-
 	- Alison (updatedgh)
 		- ![alison-verbatim template updated.pdf](../assets/alison-verbatim_template_updated_1733345944127_0.pdf)
 - # Discussion